First Meeting with a Potential Investor? Ask These 5 Questions

 How old is the fund?

-It is important to understand where a fund is at in their lifecycle.
+It is important to understand where a fund is at in its lifecycle.
 In general, a fund lifecycle is 10-12 years.
-After the 10-12 years a VC fund is expected to return capital to their investors (limited partners).
+After the 10-12 years a VC fund is expected to return capital to its investors (limited partners).
 If a fund is getting older, they may feel more pressure to generate quick returns to please their limited partners.
 This pressure could be passed down to you and could force you into an early exit.

 If a fund is younger, they are likely ready to deploy capital and will have additional capital set aside for your future rounds.

 How is the rest of the portfolio performing?

 Remember that VC funds have pressure to generate returns for their LPs.
 Say a fund has raised $100M and owns 10% of each investment on average.
 Their LPs are likely expecting a minimum of a 5x return which means the portfolio would need a cumulative exit value of roughly $5B ($5B x 10% = $500M).
 So what does this mean?